- Are you confident in your bench press?

 Bench Press Technique: Some Common Technical Flaws

-This may seem like an obvious go-to, but as a professional strength coach I am constantly finding flaws in lifting technique with new students even if they are seasoned lifters and athletes.
+This may seem like an obvious go-to, but as a professional strength coach I am constantly finding flaws in lifting technique.
+I see this with new students, but also with seasoned lifters and athletes.

 This seems to be an issue that nobody is immune to when it comes to training and lifting.
 It’s no different than a professional golfer having to hire a swing coach, or a pro-fighter having to hire a different grappling, or striking coach to adjust their performance.